floorford/bootcamp--week-09--react/scripts/05-react-router/README.md

 	- No flash of a white screen, no blank page
 	- Seamless more modern and responsive experience for users
 	- Seems like normal browser functionality to the user: can use the back and forward buttons as if it was any other website
-    - We are not actually leaving the original page - just changing which components we can see
+    - We are not actually leaving the original page - just changing which components we can see, which components are RENDERED
 - Setup: `react-router-dom`
 - Import `BrowserRouter as Router` and `Route`
 - BrowserRouter: